getchopstick/chopstick-boilerplate/README.md

 ## Chopstick principles
-Chopstick is build upon the following principles.
+Chopstick is built upon the following principles.
 Please keep these in mind when contributing and/or using this framework.

 ### Low specificity
 A single-depth-class-based architecture based on the [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) naming methodology.